-The supraspinatus muscle tendon can be ruptured with sudden forceful movements of the upper limb and is the most commonly ruptured rotator cuff muscle.
-The muscle can also degenerate leading to increased instability and loss of function at the shoulder joint.
-The supraspinatus tendon can also become inflamed, leading to supraspinatus tendinitis which is often associated with shoulder impingement syndrome. - Teres Minor Muscle- The Teres minor muscle is one of four muscles of the Rotator Cuff.
+- the most commonly ruptured rotator cuff muscle.
+The muscle can also degenerate in the elderly leading to increased instability and loss of function at the shoulder joint.
+The supraspinatus tendon can also become inflamed, leading to supraspinatus tendinitis which is often associated with shoulder impingement syndrome. - Teres Minor Muscle- The teres minor muscle is one of four muscles of the rotator cuff.
 It's narrow and elongated in shape and sometimes may be fused with infraspinatus.
-Its main function is to stabilize the humerus in the glenoid fossa when the shoulder moves and external rotation of the humerus.
+Its main function is to stabilize the humerus in the glenoid fossa when the shoulder moves.

 • Subscapularis- The subscapularis muscle is one of the four rotator cuff muscles, helping to stabilize the joint during shoulder movements.
-It is the largest and typically the strongest cuff muscle, providing over half of your total cuff strength.
-It's role is to internally rotate the humerus and is a key muscle in doing any lifting movements across your chest or twisting inwards.
+It is the largest and strongest cuff muscle, providing over half of your total cuff strength.
+It's role is to turn the arm inwards and is a key muscle in doing any lifting movements across your chest or twisting inwards.
 It is essential for overhead sports, such as swimming, racquet sports and throwing.
 Tears of the subscapularis tendon are less common than supraspinatus and infraspinatus tendon tears, however they can be much more painful.
 Often times the long head biceps tendon can also be torn, the biceps tendon then also becomes painful and weak.